janbodnar/FSharp-Examples/pattern-match.md

     | _ -> printfn "%s" "failed"
 ```

+## Guards

+Printing a message for each value of a list using `when` guards.
+With `_`  we create an exhaustive matching.

 ```F#
 let vals = [ 1; -3; 5; 6; 0; 4; -9; 11; 22; -7 ]